datalad-handbook/book/docs/basics/101-6-nesting.rst

 We have highlighted the important part of this rather long commit summary.
-Note that you can not see any PDFs being added to the dataset, as was previously the case when we added PDFs locally.
-Instead,
-DataLad stores what it calls a *subproject commit* of the subdataset.
+Note that you can not see any PDFs being added to the dataset, as was previously the case when we ``datalad save``\ed PDFs that we downloaded.
+Instead, DataLad stores what it calls a *subproject commit* of the subdataset.
 The cryptic character sequence in this line is the checksum we have briefly mentioned before, and it is how DataLad internally identifies files and changes to files.
-Exactly this checksum is what descrines the state of the subdatset.
+Exactly this checksum is what describes the state of the subdatset.

 Navigate into ``ml-books`` and try to find the highlighted hash in the subdatasets history: